 Announcing IT Exploration 2.0

-In Fall, 2017, Advance IT Minnesota is partnering with STEM Fuse to launch a new and improved version of IT Exploration on the Educate learning platform.
+The Minnesota State – IT Center of Excellence (formerly Advance IT Minnesota) has partnered with STEM Fuse to provide a new and improved version of IT Exploration on the Educate learning platform.
 And, there’s no cost for Minnesota secondary schools to use it.
 The platform allows easy access to online resources, activities and practice tools, and step-by-step guidance to make it even easier for you to incorporate the curriculum into your school environment.

 - Create a new Introduction to IT course using this curriculum